 There are several gardens to wander at Drum Castle.
 We would suggest that the summer season is the best time to visit both the walled and wildlife garden.
 However, the pond garden looked spectacular with its autumn colours.

 Walled Garden of Historic Roses

 The best time to view the Historic Rose Garden is in June and July when the collection of rare and exotic roses blossom and send their scintillating scent through the air.
-We were there in the late Autumn, so the walled garden will hold its secrets until next June when we shall return to discover the history of the Drum Castles roses.
+We were first there in the late Autumn, so the walled garden was holding its secrets and no longer open.

 This video shows the historic rose garden in summer and highlights what the volunteers who work there think of this tranquil place.